MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-desktop-cosa-database-submission.md

 # Planning your desktop COSA database submission

 > [!IMPORTANT]
-> Starting in Windows 10, version 1703, the APN database is replaced by a new format called COSA.
+> Starting in Windows 10, version 1703, the APN spreadsheet (apndatabase.xml) is replaced by the Country and Operator Settings Asset (COSA) database.
 Windows 8, Windows 8.1, and versions of Windows 10 before version 1703 will continue to use the APN database while Windows 10, version 1703 and later use COSA.
 For more information about COSA, see [COSA overview](cosa-overview.md).

 Use this article plan for adding a new APN to the baseline COSA database that ships with Windows desktop devices, or to update an existing APN.